 The random set $\cH_n$ and its associated random variables (like $D_n, L_n$) have been studied for several decades, and many of their properties are now well understood; see e.g.~\cite{spitzer-widom,snyder-steele,majumdar-survey,av,vz,akmv} for a selection of the literature.
 It is a consequence of the functional form of the strong law of large numbers (SLLN) that $\lim_{n \to \infty} n^{-1} \cH_n = \hull \{ \0 , \bmu\}$ (line segment), a.s., in the space $\cK_0$ of compact, convex subsets of $\R^2$ containing~$\0$, endowed with the Hausdorff metric~$\rhoH$.
 Hence, by continuous mapping, $\lim_{n\to \infty} n^{-1} D_n = \| \bmu \|$ and $\lim_{n\to \infty} n^{-1} L_n = 2\| \bmu \|$, a.s.
 See~\cite[\S3.2--\S3.3]{james} and~\cite{mcrw,lmw} for these, and related, results, and further literature.

 In the case $\bmu = \0$ (\emph{zero drift}) it has been shown~\cite{wx-scaling,mcrw}, using Donsker's theorem, that $n^{-1/2} D_n$ and $n^{-1/2} L_n$ have $n\to \infty$ distributional limits corresponding to diameter and perimeter of the unit-time trajectory of planar Brownian motion (up to a linear transformation to account for the covariance $\Sigma$).
-These limits are non-Gaussian, since they are a.s.~positive and have positive variances~\cite{wx-scaling}.
-The perhaps more subtle case is when $\bmu \neq \0$ (\emph{non-zero drift}), in which Gaussian limit results are known.
-Here one needs to centre as well as to scale; writing
+These limits are non-Gaussian, since they are a.s.~positive and have positive variances.
+The perhaps more subtle case is when $\bmu \neq \0$ (\emph{non-zero drift}), in which Gaussian limit results are known, for \emph{centred} and scaled quantities.
+Writing

 it holds for the diameter~\cite[Corollary~1.10]{mcrw} and for the perimeter~\cite{wx-drift} that